TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

 .. class:: Profile(timer=None, timeunit=0.0, subcalls=True, builtins=True)

-   This class is normally only used if more precise control over profiling is needed than what the :func:`cProfile.run` function provides.
+   This kundi is normally only used if more precise control over profiling is needed than what the :func:`cProfile.run` function provides.

    A custom timer can be supplied for measuring how long code takes to run via